mbforbes/docs/docs/start/interactive.md

 ### Reserving GPUs

-By default, sessions aren't assigned a GPU.
+By default, sessions do not request any resources and won't be assigned a GPU.
 If you need GPUs, use the `--gpus <count>` flag when creating a session e.g.:

 ```
 beaker session create --gpus 2
 ```

+Session resources work the same as task resources, which are described [here](../concept/experiments.md#TaskResources) Node that sessions that don't request GPUs are not guaranteed any memory and may be killed if there is contention for memory on the machine.

 ### Running a Command